Master of Information Management (MIM)

 MIM students come from many backgrounds.
 Some have technical backgrounds, such as information systems, computer science, computer and electrical engineering.
 Others have non-technical backgrounds, such as management, social sciences, and humanities.
 This combination of backgrounds is a strength of the MIM program.
 It reflects our goal of developing students ability to bridge technical, functional, and managerial communities.

-What opportunities are there with the degree?
+What professional and career opportunities are there with the degree?

 MIM graduates are often hired by organizations located in and around the Washington, DC metropolitan area – many in the I-270 corridor.
 MIM alumni work in a variety of positions for organizations such as: